As far as visual content goes, humans are pretty visual creatures.

-People are visual creatures.
-Nearly half of the human brain is dedicated to processing what we see, and we process images in as little as 13 milliseconds (to put it in context. a blink of the eye takes 300 milliseconds).
-It is really no wonder why marketers look to visual content to improve their engagement.
+Nearly half of the human brain is dedicated to processing what we see, and we process images in as little as 13 milliseconds – (to put it in context, a blink of the eye takes 300 milliseconds) – it is really no wonder why marketers look to visual content and graphics to improve their engagement.

-That is not to say that long-form content has had its day.
-A professional essay writer will always have a place in the heart of marketing professionals.
-Visual content makes it more engaging, that’s all.
+That is not to say that long-form content has had its day – copywriting will always have a place in the heart of marketing professionals.
+Visual content just makes it more engaging, that’s all.

-Here are some creative ways to create visual content to boost your engagement using some clever tactics and handy tools.
+Here are 7 creative ways to boost your engagement with visual content…

 Creating an animated GIF is easy with the right tools, and YouTube videos are a rich source of videos for this type of treatment.
 You can try a couple of tools to make an animated GIF out of your favorite YouTube videos, just to try it on for size.